 How many Diver-MODs can be connected to a Modbus network?

 Up to 8 Diver-MODs can be used in a Modbus network.

 Modbus Protocol is a messaging structure developed by Modicon in 1979.
 It is used to establish master-slave/client-server communication between intelligent devices.
 It is a de facto standard, truly open and the most widely used network protocol in the industrial manufacturing environment.
 It has been implemented by hundreds of vendors on thousands of different devices to transfer discrete/analog I/O and register data between control devices.
 See also www.modbus.org/faq

 Can I read the Diver memory with the Diver-MOD?

 Yes, you can read the Diver memory with the Diver-MOD.
-See the operating manual for more details.

 Can I read compensated data with the Diver-MOD?